BlablaTara/SupportTool/README.md

 #### **COUNT-CHECK:**

-> Counts how many of - fx 'orders' the user have.
+> Counts how many items (e.g. "orders") the user has.
 - You can make several of these

 ---

 #### **DROPDOWN-CHECK:**

-> This is a check, where you see the payload for det choosen field.
+> This check displays the payload for the chosen field.
 - You can make several of these

 **Status:**
-> If you have a 'status'-field in your payload matching one of these, this is will be the status of your items - everything else will be neutral.
+> If your payload contains a `status` field matching one of the values below, this will determine the item status.
+All other values will be treated as neutral.

 | Payload status | Item Status  |